mindforge-ai/mindforge-py/README.md

-# Mindforge Client
+# `mindforge-py`

 [mindforge.ai](https://mindforge.ai)

-This is a Python client for interacting with the Mindforge API.
-It provides a simple interface to connect to the Mindforge server, send messages, and receive various types of events.
+This package contains Python clients and utilities for interacting with the Mindforge API.
+Specifically, there's a `MindforgeServerClient` for interactions with our REST API (e.g. creating an NPC, deleting a capability), and a `MindforgeBrowserClient` for joining live sessions in your client-side code.

 ## Installation